 The Golden Briefcase is awarded to the Chapter that achieves the highest score in:

 • Funds raised on a per-student basis

 • Attendance and sports performance at C4C Weekend

 Charities We Support

 The mission of Special Olympics Southern California is to provide sports training and competition in a variety of Olympic-type sports for Southern California children and adults with intellectual disabilities, providing them with opportunities to develop physical fitness, demonstrate courage, experience joy and share their gifts, skills and friendship with their families, other athletes and the community.

-Junior Achievement (JA) Worldwide is the world’s largest organization dedicated to educating students about workforce readiness, entrepreneurship and financial literacy through experiential, hands-on programs.
-Junior Achievement programs help prepare young people for the real world by showing them how to generate wealth and effectively manage it, how to create jobs which make their communities more robust, and how to apply entrepreneurial thinking to the workplace.
-JA’s unique approach allows volunteers from the community to deliver curriculum while sharing their experiences with students.
+The world’s largest organization dedicated to educating students about workforce readiness, entrepreneurship and financial literacy through experiential, hands-on programs.
+The Junior Achievement of Orange County programs help prepare young people for the real world by showing them how to generate wealth and effectively manage it, how to create jobs which make their communities more robust, and how to apply entrepreneurial thinking to the workplace.
+Junior Achievement’s unique approach allows volunteers from the community to deliver curriculum while sharing their experiences with students.

-Habitat for Humanity of Orange County is part of a global, nonprofit housing organization that builds homes, communities and hope.
+The Orange County chapter is part of the global, nonprofit housing organization that builds homes, communities and hope.
 Habitat for Humanity is dedicated to eliminating substandard housing locally and worldwide through constructing, rehabilitating and preserving homes; by advocating for fair and just housing policies; and by providing training and access to resources to help families improve their shelter conditions.
 It was founded on the conviction that every man, woman and child should have a simple, durable place to live in dignity and safety, and that decent shelter in decent communities should be a matter of conscience and action for all.